 Your credit card issuer offers the convenience of paying your credit card balance over a period of time.
 However, carrying a balance on your credit card from month to month usually means you'll have to pay interest, in the form of a finance charge.
 If you want to keep your credit card free, or at least lower the expense of having a credit card, that means avoiding credit card interest.

 What's Wrong With Paying Interest?

 The higher your interest rate and the longer it takes you to pay off your balance, the more interest you will pay overall.
-For example, if it takes you a year to pay off a $1,000 balance with 15% APR (which is actually low since the current average APR is above 17%), you'll pay $69.73 in interest.
+Some credit cards charge interest daily, so a credit card that states an APR of 15% will actually end up costing you more than that if you do not pay off your credit card balance each month.
 For some people, that's lunch money for a week, a tank of gas, a month of cellular service, a college textbook, or a month's worth of diapers.
 You don't realize how much you're actually spending on interest because it's spread over a period of time and lumped in with your credit card payment, but that doesn't make it any less significant.

 It's simple mathematics—decrease the amount of interest you pay and you'll increase the amount of money you have available to spend on necessary expenses.

 Once you get into the habit of paying as much interest as you can, be proactive to meet your no-interest goal.
 That means only charging as much as you can afford to pay off every month.
 Don't charge $1,000 on your credit card if you can only afford to pay off $300.
 Instead, give yourself a maximum purchase limit of $300.
 Use your budget to re-evaluate what you can afford to charge each month.

 When the Grace Period Doesn't Apply